 During 2012, China's State Administration of Taxation issued Circular 15 which required us to reevaluate our foreign deferred tax assets relating to our Chinese subsidiaries.
 These subsidiaries have recorded a deferred tax asset for social insurance and housing funds with the intent of being able to deduct these expenses once such liabilities have been settled.
 Circular 15 stipulates that payments into the aforementioned funds must be made within five years of recording the initial accrual or the tax deduction for these expenses will be forfeited.
-At December 31, 2015, we evaluated fund payments made prior to the preceding five years and determined that \$0.6 million of our foreign deferred tax assets would not provide a future tax benefit due to the change in Chinese law.
-In adhering to the new law, we recorded increases to income tax expense of \$0.6 million, \$0.7 million and \$0.2 million for the years ended December 31, 2015, 2014 and 2013, respectively, relating to decreases in the deferred tax assets of our Chinese subsidiaries.
+At December 31, 2016, we evaluated fund payments made prior to the preceding five years and determined that none of our foreign deferred tax assets related to social insurance and housing would provide a future tax benefit due to the change in Chinese law.
+In adhering to the new law, we recorded increases to income tax expense of \$0.6 million and \$0.7 million for the years ended December 31, 2015 and 2014, respectively, relating to decreases in the deferred tax assets of our Chinese subsidiaries.